JPMorgan: How It Can Go Higher

 Levels To Watch:

-On the chart below we can see some of the key levels in price or where traders may have buy and sell orders placed for JPM.
+On the chart below, we can see some of the key levels in price or where traders may have buy and sell orders placed for JPM.

 - The key Fibonacci levels are highlighted to show where JPM might hit resistance or break out during another move higher.
 The Fibonacci levels are percentages representing extensions of the October rally and where buy and sell orders might be located.